Luma-Programming-Language/Luma/docs/README.md

 ## Introduction

-Luma is a modern systems programming language designed to provide the performance and control of low-level languages while maintaining developer productivity and code clarity.
+Luma is a modern systems programming language focused on **explicit control, fast compilation, and static verification**.

-It's built from the ground up to address common pain points in systems programming — offering explicit memory control, compile-time verification, and minimal abstraction overhead.
+It is designed for developers who want C-level performance and transparency, but with stronger compile-time tooling to catch common memory errors early — **without a borrow checker, lifetimes, or runtime overhead**.

-Luma uses **manual memory management with static analysis**, giving developers full control over when and how memory is allocated or freed, while the type checker verifies correctness before code generation.
+Luma uses **manual memory management with static analysis**.
+Memory allocation and deallocation are always explicit, while the compiler performs ownership-aware checks during type checking to detect common classes of bugs before code generation.

+> Luma is intentionally **memory-unsafe by design**, but provides static checks for specific error patterns such as use-after-free, double-free, and forgotten deallocations.

 ---